Dragons’ Den: Series 14, Episode 11

 Willngham also bowed out of investing but advised Manley to accept Meaden’s offer, which he promptly did.

 Start-up business lesson: Manley entered the Den with a pitch for a good product and a good story that showed he had the guts and gumption to make his business work.
 He also overcame a fear of failure to try again at launching a business.
-Learn more on overcoming your self-doubts in this blog.

 Concept: Biodegradable cable ties